aspose-words/Aspose.Words-Documentation/net/getting-started/installation/_index.md

 ---
+title: Installation
-title: Installation – Aspose.Words for .NET
+second_title: Aspose.Words for .NET
 articleTitle: Installation
 linktitle: Installation
 description: "Install Aspose.Words for .NET using Visual Studio tools such as Manage NuGet Packages or Package Manager Console and the MSI installer.
 Use the Full Trust permission set in C#."